menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cougar has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cougar a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Cougar is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Cougar doesn't have a public transportation system that people use for their commute.

 The people who call Cougar home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cougar residents report their race to be White.
 Important ancestries of people in Cougar include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.